24/7 Free Live Search

 Register for VINELink Alerts

-Sign up free at vinelink.vineapps.com for automatic release, transfer, and court date alerts for any Florida inmate.
-Registration is free, anonymous, and works by phone, email, or text.
+Go to vinelink.vineapps.com and register for free.
+You will get automatic release, transfer, and court date alerts on any Florida inmate.
+Registration is anonymous; alerts come by phone, email, or text.

 What to Do Next